 In some cases, you’d like to keep some posts or pages out of the search results.
 For example, your internal search results pages or your admin or login pages.
+You can do that by noindexing URLs.
 You can read more about why you should noindex some posts and pages here.
 Yoast SEO provides multiple options for setting a URL or group of URLs to noindex.
 Here, you can read how to do this for various types of content.

 A warning upfront: Setting pages, posts or your site to noindex might have serious consequences for your rankings.
 So make sure you know what you’re doing!
 First, carefully determine which URLs you’d want to set to noindex.